Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Loose Ends

 \subsection{Approximate Counters Operations --- Proof of Lemma~\ref{lemma-counters}}

 \paragraph{Update ancestor approximate $i$-counters.} The data structure updates the approximate $i$-counters from a given $\H$-leaf $x$ to the corresponding $\H$-root.
-For every encountered single-child $(i, \const{primary})$-node, the data structure copies the approximate $i$-counter value from its $(i, \const{primary})$-child.
-For every encountered $(i, \const{primary})$-branching node $u$, let $v$ be the $(i, \const{primary})$-child of $u$ which is an ancestor of $x$.
-Let $\ell_v$ be the local tree leaf represents $v$.
-The data structure deletes $\ell_v$ from the local tree and reinserts $\ell_v$ into the buffer tree and then updates its approximate $i$-counter.
-The time cost is by updating approximate $i$-counters in each local tree rooted at an ancestor of $x$, which is $O(\log n(\log\log n)^2)$.
+Let $v$ be the current $(i, \const{primary})$-node.
+If $v$ is a single-child $(i, \const{primary})$-node, then it adopts the approximate $i$-counter of its $(i, \const{primary})$-child.
+If $v$ is the child of an $(i, \const{primary})$-branching node $u$, the data structure updates the approximate $i$-counters of $v$ from $\L(u)$ using Lemma \ref{lemma:local-tree-operations}.
+At this point $u$ adopts the approximate $i$-counter of the root of $\L(u)$.
+There are at most $\log n$ branching nodes on the path and each costs $O((\log\log n)^2)$ time to update an $i$-counter (Lemma \ref{lemma:local-tree-operations}), for a total of $O(\log n(\log\log n)^2)$ time.